Poodles are a brainy, loving breed with oodles of energy to burn.

 They might also show you they don’t like being away from their humans with behaviours like excessive barking, chewing, or digging.

-Poodles are naturally retrievers; they like to pick up and hold things and can be prone to chasing small animals like squirrels and rabbits.
+Poodles are natural retrievers; they like to pick up and hold things and can be prone to chasing small animals like squirrels and rabbits.
 Sometimes they grab household items you’d rather they didn’t, like your socks or tea towels!

 They can also get defensive around their things if they feel insecure or threatened – for instance, if their favourite items are always taken away.